Research Grants Council Collaborative Research Fund 2026/27 Call Circular

 There are three types of grants under the CRF, i.e. Collaborative Research Project Grant (CRPG), Collaborative Research Equipment Grant (CREG) and Young Collaborative Research Grant (YCRG).
 In making their proposals, applicants may wish to note the objectives and related arrangements of the grants as set out in the following.

-- provide funding for group user fee (for users from the RGC funded collaborative research projects) to access major user facilities (e.g. to pay for the access/use of some existing core facilities/equipment instead of procuring new ones)1.
+3. provide funding for group user fee (for users from the RGC funded collaborative research projects) to access major user facilities (e.g. to pay for the access / use of some existing core facilities / equipment instead of procuring new ones)1.

-Starting from the 2025/26 exercise, YCRG will be regularised after its three-year pilot run.
-Furthermore, the institutional quota will henceforth be removed, and as enhancement to promote research enterprise amongst young academics, starting from CRF 2025/26, all research applications eligible for YCRG funding will first be accorded an opportunity of assessment under the normal-track CRF, and then an additional opportunity for selection under the Y track.
+The YCRG has been regularised since the 2025/26 exercise, after its three-year pilot run.
+As further enhancement to promote research enterprise amongst young academics, all research applications eligible for YCRG2 funding will first be accorded an opportunity of assessment under the normal-track CRF, and then an additional opportunity for selection under the Y‑track.
+In practice, young researchers will be accorded with two funding opportunities.

 “Renewal” / “Continuation” Application under CRPG and YCRG